OpenMobileAlliance/oma-knowledge-base/content/8.guidelines/2.components/sh-card.md

 ```

 ### Props
-These are the properties and attributes associated to the {{ $doc.constructorName }} constructor:
+These are the properties and attributes associated to the <b>{{ $doc.constructorName }}</b> constructor:

 #### Properties and Attributes Description
-The {{ $doc.constructorName }} constructor represents a card divided in two halfs, with upper half containing image, and lower half containing text with additional options for inserting labels.
+The <b>{{ $doc.constructorName }}</b> constructor represents a card divided in two halfs, with upper half containing image, and lower half containing text with additional options for inserting labels.
 Text & labels both fully support Markdown syntax.
-Below is a detailed description of the properties and attributes used in the {{ $doc.constructorName }} constructor.
+Below is a detailed description of the properties and attributes used in the <b>{{ $doc.constructorName }}</b> constructor.

 <table>
   <thead>